The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Problem and Model Formulation

 \section{Problem and Model Formulation}

-In this section, we formalize the decision problem of whether, and when, to replace an incumbent $f_I$ with a challenger $f_C$.
-We describe the problem setting, how performance and economic gains are measured, the economic structure, and the value expressions that govern switching decisions.
+This section formalizes the challenger-switching decision problem.
+We introduce the data-arrival process, the economic performance gap between the challenger and the incumbent, the cost structure, and the value functions that govern the decision.
+To isolate the central trade-off around the switching decision (between learning and deployment), we present a stylized setting featuring a finite, non-discounted horizon, constant sample flow, and a simple cost structure.
+We theoretically analyze this setting in Sections~\ref{sec:theory} and \ref{sec:algs}, and provide extensions to richer settings in the EC.
+The algorithms and empirical analyses in Sections~\ref{sec:algs} and \ref{sec:numerical} consider a practical setting by allowing arbitrary data-arrival processes, sparse evaluation schedules, and empirical estimation of the economic performance gap.

-\subsection{Defining the Problem Setting}
+\subsection{Defining the problem setting}

 We consider a supervised learning setting over a feature space $\mathcal{X}$ and target space $\mathcal{Y}$.
-The available features are partitioned into two sets: an \emph{initial feature set} $\mathcal I$ and an \emph{expanded feature set} $\mathcal C \supset \mathcal I$, which becomes available only later.
+The available features are partitioned into two sets: an {initial feature set} $\mathcal I$ and an {expanded feature set} $\mathcal C \supset \mathcal I$, which becomes available only later.
 Initially, only the features in $\mathcal{I}$ were observable; we write $\mathcal{X}_{\mathcal{I}}$ for the projection of $\mathcal{X}$ onto the features in $\mathcal{I}$.
-An \emph{incumbent} predictive model $f_I : \mathcal{X}_{\mathcal{I}} \to \mathcal{Y}$ was trained on a large historical dataset of size $N_0$, where each sample contains only the features in $\mathcal{I}$.
+An {incumbent} predictive model $f_I : \mathcal{X}_{\mathcal{I}} \to \mathcal{Y}$ was trained on a large historical dataset of size $N_0$, where each sample contains only the features in $\mathcal{I}$.
 This model belongs to a hypothesis class $\mathcal{F}_I$ and is assumed to have been trained to (or near) its optimal expected performance under the distribution of $(X_{\mathcal{I}},Y)$.

 At a later point in time, the features in $\mathcal{C}\setminus\mathcal{I}$ become observable.
-Their availability enables the training of a new \emph{challenger} model $f_C : \mathcal{X}_{\mathcal{C}} \to \mathcal{Y},$ drawn from a (possibly richer) hypothesis class $\mathcal{F}_C \supseteq \mathcal{F}_I$.
+Their availability enables the training of a new {challenger} model $f_C : \mathcal{X}_{\mathcal{C}} \to \mathcal{Y},$ drawn from a (possibly richer) hypothesis class $\mathcal{F}_C \supseteq \mathcal{F}_I$.
 Because the historical dataset does not contain the new features, the challenger can initially be trained only on a much smaller dataset of size $n \ll N_0$ for which all features in $\mathcal{C}$ are observed.
-As $n$ grows over time with the collection of new full-feature samples, the challenger’s expected performance is uncertain at early stages but may eventually surpass that of the incumbent.
+As the number of full-feature samples increases over time, the challenger’s expected performance---which is uncertain at early stages---may eventually surpass that of the incumbent.